 Diplomats say that Indonesia’s former UN envoy is slated to become the next Human Rights Council monitor for Palestinian issues, but his objectivity is being questioned

 |Indonesia’s former UN ambassador Makarim Wibisono is shortlisted to become a UN human rights monitor, but his objectivity is being questioned|

 GENEVA, March 26, 2014 – According to an exclusive report by the Geneva-based UN Watch monitoring group, diplomats report that the UN Human Rights Council president, under intense lobbying from Arab states, is planning to reject a U.S. academic who was vetted to become the next human rights monitor for the Palestinian territories, and instead give the high-level post this Friday to Indonesia’s former UN ambassador, Makarim Wibisono.

 Despite a unanimous recommendation submitted to the president by the UNHRC’s 5-member vetting committee, Arab states have threatened to veto the appointment of Georgetown University law school lecturer Christina Cerna.

-In her application, Cerna said she saw the task “as one of working towards the ending of the occupation,” which involves “humiliation and anger.”
+, Cerna said she saw the task “as one of working towards the ending of the occupation,” which involves “humiliation and anger.”